ilvidel/blog/content/en/post/barcos-viejunos.md

 is not only restored, but also decorated as if it were on a voyage.
-There are several mannequins scattered throughout the ship, representing passengers, crew, the doctor, the barber, the captain...
-On this deck, you can also see part of the engine working, the "toilets," and several suitcases scattered about haphazardly.
+There are several mannequins scattered throughout the ship, representing passengers, crew, the doctor, the barber, the captain… On this deck, you can also see part of the engine working, the "toilets," and several suitcases scattered about haphazardly.

 Further down is the second deck.
 In the stern area, under the cabins,